usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 Assertions MAY include additional attributes.
 Refer to [Section 6](#sec6) for privacy requirements on presenting attributes in assertions.
 The RP MAY fetch additional identity attributes from the IdP in one or more separate transactions using an authorization credential issued alongside the original assertion.
 The ability to successfully fetch such additional attributes SHALL NOT be treated as equivalent to processing of the assertion.

 Although details vary based on the exact federation protocol in use, an assertion SHOULD be used only to represent a single login event at the RP.
 After the RP consumes the assertion, [session management](sp800-63b.html#sec7) by the RP comes into play; the assertion SHALL NOT be used past the expiration time contained therein.
 However, the expiration of the session at the RP MAY occur prior to the expiration of the assertion.
-See [section 4.3](#federation-session) for more information.
+See [Section 4.3](#federation-session) for more information.

 ### 5.1.
 Assertion Binding